gongte1937/weather-app/my-app/README.md

 ## Develop process

-The weather-app is developed by folowing process
+The weather-app is developed by following process

 1. Design the component structure from a mockup